8 September 2023

 Regulation of Local Public Services

-The Summer School is organised by the Turin School of Local Regulation (an initiative of Fondazione per l'Ambiente).
-Programme Director: Franco Becchis Project manager: Fulvia Nada
+The Summer School is organised by the Turin School of Regulation (an initiative of Fondazione per l'Ambiente).
+Summer School Secretariat: Fulvia Nada

 The course is designed to provide the students with the basics of the theory of regulation that are applied to real case studies for a deeper understanding of regulatory issues and debates.
 Main topics are information asymmetries, industrial cost analysis and tariff setting, regulator’s capture, quality concerns, mechanism design and incentive contracts, the links and trade-offs between environmental and industrial policies within the international legislation framework.